Object Edit and Transform Tools

 Besides the Selection Tool, a number of object edit and transform tools allow for manipulation of objects directly in the 3D viewport.

-- The Scale Tool R scales selected objects and components along the axes (X, Y, Z).
+The Scale Tool E scales selected objects and components along the axes (X, Y, Z).
 Use the "free handle" in order to uniformly scale along all axes.

-- The Rotate Tool E rotates selected objects and components around the axes (X, Y, Z).
-Press SHIFT to snap to 45 degree angles.
+The Rotate Tool R rotates selected objects and components around the axes (X, Y, Z).

-- Using the Freehand Street Creation Tool G you can paint new streets or extend existing networks.
-Refer to Creating and Editing Street Networks Manually for details.
+- Using the Freehand Street Creation Tool SHIFT+G you can paint new streets or extend existing networks.

-- Using the Polygonal Creation Tool G you can draw new streets or extend existing networks.
-Refer to Creating and Editing Street Networks Manually for details.
+- Using the Polygonal Street Creation Tool G you can draw new streets or extend existing networks.

-- With the Cleanup Graph Tool C you can clean Graph Networks.
-See Cleanup Graph Tool for details.
+- With the Cleanup Graph Tool you can clean Graph Networks.

-- With the Align Graph To Terrain Tool C you align your Street Network to a Terrain ( Basemap).
-See Align Graph To Terrain Tool for details.
+- With the Align Graph To Terrain Tool you align your Street Network to a Terrain (Basemap).

-- With the Align Terrain To Shapes Tool allows for splitting static shapes.
-See Aligning Terrains to Shapes.
+- With the Align Terrain To Shapes Tool you align your Terrain to a Shape.